 - Cost savings: Reduce cost on tax compliance, customer onboarding and compliance monitoring;

 - Risk-limitation: avoiding any additional cost as result of non-compliance penalties and reputational damage for institutions not applying these complicated rules correctly; and

 - Solution-oriented: Get a comprehensive solution for compliance and Common Reporting Standard due diligence and reporting requirements.
 Services include validation of KYC documents and self-certifications, information reporting, and periodic reviews of compliance.

-Ciltrust International Incorporated being at the forefront of these developments already took coordinated action to contact and register those client entities that have gone ahead to being compliant.
+Ciltrust International being at the forefront of these developments already took coordinated action to contact and register those client entities that have gone ahead to being compliant.